Embedded Computer Architecture

 Platforms, combining discussed processors, are treated.
 A set of

-mandatory very advanced lab exercises complements the course.
+3 mandatory very advanced lab exercises complements this course.

 This course aims at getting an understanding of the processor

 architectures which will be used in future multi-processor

 platforms, including their memory hierarchy, especially for the

 embedded domain.
 Treated processors range from general purpose to

 highly optimized ones.
 Trade-offs will be made between